software-students-fall2024/0-git-workflow-practice-HannaHan2/README.md

 ## Comment from Rhan
 Wow this is exiting to know!
-I'll check it out later!
+I totally agree on the issues you have mentioned.
+I will go check out the website.

+Rhan Chen
+xc2344